ktfr/rock-paper-scissors/README.md

-# rockpaperscissors
+# rock-paper-scissors
-A simple rock paper scissors game
+This is a simple rock paper scissors game created in Python using OOP principles.